Occitano-Romance languages

-Occitano-Romance (llengües occitanoromàniques; lengas occitanoromanicas; luengas occitanoromanicas) is a branch of the Romance language group that encompasses the Catalan/Valencian, Occitan languages and sometimes Aragonese, spoken in parts of southern France and northeastern Spain.
+Occitano-Romance (llengües occitanoromàniques; leng(u)as occitanoromanicas; luengas occitanoromanicas) is a branch of the Romance language group that encompasses, in the narrowest sense, the Catalan/Valencian and Occitan languages spoken in parts of southern France and eastern Spain, with Aragonese also occasionally included.

 The classification of Occitano-Romance languages within the wider Romance language family has been a subject of a long-standing debate due to its transitional nature in the Western Romance dialect continuum.

-The Gardiol language has been classified by Glottolog as a independent language in the Occitanic language family, but has also been classified as a dialect of Occitan.
+The Gardiol language has been classified by Glottolog as an independent language in the Occitanic language family, but has also been classified as a dialect of Occitan.

 Extent

 The group covers the languages of the southern part of France (Occitania including Northern Catalonia), eastern Spain (Catalonia, Valencian Community, Balearic Islands, La Franja, Carche, Northern Aragon), together with Andorra, Monaco, parts of Italy (Occitan Valleys, Alghero, Guardia Piemontese), and historically in the County of Tripoli and the possessions of the Crown of Aragon.
 The existence of this group of languages is discussed on both linguistic and political bases.